 Assessment takes place in a planned cycle, with outcomes evaluated according to calendars, using instruments and various tools.
 These are explained in the following pages from our assessment plan:

-Phoenix Seminary maintains records of prior year assessment activities (2007-2015).
+Phoenix Seminary maintains records of prior year assessment activities (2007-2021).
 These provide useful comparative data to the assessment committee and an archive for accreditation purposes and public examination.
 Because of the size of these historical records, they are not all posted here.
-Those not posted may be consulted by appointment with our director of assessment.
+Those not posted may be consulted by appointment with the Assistant Dean of Academic Services and Assessment.

-The 2015-17 Comprehensive Assessment Plan appears in segments above.
-This plan includes 2013-15 assessment results as “historical data” for comparison, as approved by the Assessment Committee, including summaries of data analysis, recommended changes for each academic program, and a task list for follow–up accountability.
-2013-15 assessment results may be viewed by clicking on the link below:
+The 2021-23 Academic Assessment Plan appears in segments above.
+This plan includes 2019-21 assessment results as “historical data” for comparison, as approved by the Assessment Committee, including summaries of data analysis, recommended changes for each academic program, and a task list for follow–up accountability.
+2019-21 assessment results may be viewed by clicking on the link below:

 Assessment of Online Learning